tundraka/tundraka.github.io/classes/LearningHowToLearn/W02-ChunkingEssentials.md

   and repetition and begin thinking more independently.
 - If you develop expertise in only one topic, you may know if very deeply but you make become more deeply entrenched and not able to handle new ideas.

+#Optional interviews

+##Norman Fortenberry - Learning at MIT
+- In engineering you're part of a team
+- Make sure that you find a team and the team members are serious about their studies.
+- Just by joining a top level institution, you didn't become less smart.
+Need to build a community of support.

+## Scott Young - a "Marco Polo" of Learning
+- About self explanation.
+ - Once a topic has been studied, write about it as if you were explaining it.
+ - You'll normally find that there are point where there's some "friction", too vague, not very precisse, that indicates points where you've missed and need to be reviewed.
+- Richard Feynman's : the first rule is not to fool yourself, but you're the easiest person to fool.
+- Always have a mission.
+- Explore MIT open courseware

+## Amy Alkon
+- Again, writing things as a way to engrain things in your brain.